cisco-intersight/terraform-provider-intersight/website/docs/r/asset_managed_device.html.markdown

 This complex property has following sub-properties:
   + `moid`:(string)(Computed)"The Moid of the referenced REST resource."
   + `object_type`:(string)(Computed)"The Object Type of the referenced REST resource."
   + `selector`:(string)(Computed)"An OData $filter expression which describes the REST resource to be referenced.
-This field may\nbe set instead of 'moid' by clients.
-If 'moid' is set this field is ignored.
-If 'selector'\nis set and 'moid' is empty/absent from the request, Intersight will determine the Moid of the\nresource matching the filter expression and populate it in the MoRef that is part of the object\ninstance being inserted/updated to fulfill the REST request.
-An error is returned if the filter\nmatches zero or more than one REST resource.\nAn example filter string is: Serial eq '3AA8B7T11'."
+This field may\nbe set instead of 'moid' by clients.\n1.
+If 'moid' is set this field is ignored.\n1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of the\nresource matching the filter expression and populates it in the MoRef that is part of the object\ninstance being inserted/updated to fulfill the REST request.\nAn error is returned if the filter matches zero or more than one REST resource.\nAn example filter string is: Serial eq '3AA8B7T11'."
 * `device_type`:(string)"Type of the Device such as VMware, Pure Storage supported by Intersight Assist."
 * `ignore_cert`:(bool)"Ignore Certificates with protocol https for connecting to the Managed Device.
 It is not used for other protocols."
 * `is_enabled`:(bool)"Device is Enabled/Disabled."